nicroto/restr/README.md

 ## Not yet implemented
  - Restr Spec parameters:
+	- Same Object Structure trees (probably defining these on spec level with a name and then using this name as scalar type)
+ - Sample usage as comments on-top of every method in the generated client lib
-	- Object
+ - Validation
+ 	- Arrays having a custom object as arrayType (```[{...}]```) should be validated (currently only checking if items are objects)
- - Server parameter validation
+ 	- Server validation
  - Auto access testing on localhost
 	- through CLI: restr --tracerttest 3000 ./rest/user-servcice-spec.js
 	- the above will get a server running on localhost:3000 and will try accessing every method from generated client lib.